extremepro999/PREFS/docs/prefs_class.md

 print(UserPrefs.file["keybindings"]) # Getting the keybindings value (which is a dictionary) from the PREFS and printing it
 >>> {'Copy': 'Ctrl+C', 'Paste': 'Ctrl+V', 'Cut': 'Ctrl+X'}

-UserPrefs.WritePrefs("keybindings/Copy", "Ctrl+D") # Changing the Copy value inside the dictionary keybindings inside the PREFS file from Ctrll+C to Ctrl+D
+UserPrefs.WritePrefs("keybindings/Copy", "Ctrl+D") # Changing the Copy value inside the dictionary keybindings inside the PREFS file from Ctrl+C to Ctrl+D

 print(UserPrefs.file["keybindings"]) # Getting the keybindings value (which is a dictionary) from the PREFS and printing it
 >>> {'Copy': 'Ctrl+D', 'Paste': 'Ctrl+V', 'Cut': 'Ctrl+X'}